- Learn More

 Representative dispute resolution experience has included:

-- H. Henry Elghanayan in connection with the separation of assets and restructuring of the ownership and operations of Rockrose Development.
+- H. Henry Elghanayan in the separation of assets and restructuring of the ownership and operations of Rockrose Development.

 - SL Green in disputes with joint venture partners on various office properties in Midtown Manhattan as well as development properties in upstate New York.